 Don't be in such a hurry to whip together a wreath for your door that you slap on the leaves haphazardly.
 If you look at professionally made wreaths, you'll see that the leaves, foliage, flowers, grasses, etc., are positioned to point or flow in the same direction—usually clockwise around the wreath form.

 To achieve this, wire the stems in the same direction and at the same angle, if possible.
 Even if some of the leaves or flowers bend or flop in the opposite direction, the base stem should be consistent with all the other stems.
 See arrows in the photo.Continue to 10 of 14 below.

 Check for Uniformity: Time for a Faux-Leaf Run?

-As you may have noticed in the previous step during which we checked to make sure the leaf and flower stems were positioned in the same direction, parts of the rattan wreath form were showing.
-Some wreath makers like the natural look of a grapevine wreath showing through— it's a matter of personal taste, style of house, decor, etc.
+As you may have noticed in the previous step, parts of the rattan wreath form were showing.
+Some wreath makers like the natural look of a grapevine wreath peeking through— it's a matter of personal taste, style of house, decor, etc.